-On November 19, 2020, the Federal Communication Commission (FCC or Commission) released a Draft Second Report and Order on supply chain security (Draft Second R&O), which is the latest effort in its evolving role in national security issues.
+On December 10, 2020, the Federal Communication Commission (FCC or Commission) unanimously approved a Second Report and Order on supply chain security (Second R&O), which is the latest effort in its evolving role with national security issues.
 The FCC characterized the item as “another major step towards securing our communications networks by adopting rules to implement the Secure and Trusted Communications Networks Act of 2019.”
-The item is anticipated to have bipartisan Commissioner support.

-- establish the procedures and criteria for publishing a list of covered communications equipment and services that pose an unacceptable risk to national security;
+- establishes the procedures and criteria for publishing a list of covered communications equipment and services that pose an unacceptable risk to national security;

-- prohibit the use of federal subsidies administered by the Commission from being used on such covered communications equipment and services;
+- prohibits the use of federal subsidies administered by the Commission from being used on such covered communications equipment and services;

-- establish the Secure and Trusted Communications Networks Reimbursement Program (Reimbursement Program);
+- establishes the Secure and Trusted Communications Networks Reimbursement Program (Reimbursement Program);

-- require Eligible Telecommunications Carriers (ETCs) and participants in the Reimbursement Program to remove covered communications equipment and services; and
+- requires Eligible Telecommunications Carriers (ETCs) and participants in the Reimbursement Program to remove covered communications equipment and services; and

 Requirement to Remove and Replace Covered Equipment and Services

-The Draft Second R&O would require two groups—(1) recipients of Reimbursement Program funds and (2) ETCs receiving USF support—to remove and replace from their networks and operations environments equipment and services on the FCC’s Covered List.
+The Second R&O requires two groups—(1) recipients of Reimbursement Program funds and (2) ETCs receiving USF support—to remove and replace from their networks and operations environments equipment and services on the FCC’s Covered List.
 Failure to comply with this requirement would result in enforcement action and the loss of future universal service funding.
-However, this obligation would be conditioned on a congressional appropriation to fund the Reimbursement Program.
+However, this obligation is conditioned on a congressional appropriation to fund the Reimbursement Program.

-- Application to ETCs: The obligation with respect to ETCs would apply to their entire network (not just jurisdictions where they operate as an ETC) and is irrespective of whether they receive funds from the Reimbursement Program; the scope of the rule would not extend to affiliates and subsidiaries of ETCs.
+- Application to ETCs: The obligation with respect to ETCs applies to their entire network (not just jurisdictions where they operate as an ETC) and is irrespective of whether they receive funds from the Reimbursement Program; the scope of the rule does not extend to affiliates and subsidiaries of ETCs.

 General Matters on Secure Networks Act Implementation